Coronavirus (COVID-19) Update

 We have recently made some changes to our drop, swap, and refund policies to increase our ability to serve you with more flexibility and ease.
 Please note international and workforce development students may have different deadlines and fees.

-These following policies are applicable to our live online courses.
+These following policies are applicable to our live-online and hybrid courses.

 Students who realize they need to change a course section or take a different course, can also swap courses without having to pay a drop fee, if they make their request within the designated timeframe.